BasantSaad/Digital-lock-/README.md

     ```bash
     git clone https://github.com/BasantSaad/Digital-lock-.git
     ```
-2. Open the `.vhd` file in your VHDL editor or simulator.
+2. Open the `.vhd` file in your VHDL editor or simulator (I used EDA Playground online simulator).
-3. Follow the instructions in the PDF to simulate and test the digital lock.
+4. Follow the instructions in the PDF to simulate and test the digital lock.

 ## Requirements